thymargo13/docker-odoo/README.md

 ## A few how tos

+### starting and stoping the container without loosing the shell
 Once the execution container has been run, you can access openerp from your browser going to `localhost:8069`

 Do not `exit` from the container shell as it gives you a view on what is going on.
 If you want to stop it, prefer `docker stop openerp` from another terminal.
 When you want to start it again :